Home

 When it comes to growing peppers, variety rules the day.
 Plant different types of sweet peppers.
 Some can be eaten raw and in salads.
 Others can be used for stuffing or on shish kabobs.
 Plant different types of hot peppers, with varying degrees of heat.
 Even the novice cook can find a use for hot peppers - chili, salsa, pickled peppers, poppers, homemade hot sauce, etc...

 Peppers can be expensive to buy in the grocery store.
-Some bell peppers can cost $1 or more each.
-A bell pepper seedling might cost the same amount, and it will produce 6-10 peppers.
+Some bell peppers can cost $2 or more each.
+A bell pepper seedling might cost the same amount, and it will produce 6-10 peppers or more.
 If you like to eat peppers, growing your own can save a bunch of money in the long run.
-For other ways to save money, check out Frugal Living Tips.
-They have great ideas about how to lead a less wasteful lifestyle without debt, and still to be able to enjoy all the good things that life has to offer.

 Growing peppers in your backyard vegetable garden requires minimal effort.
 Plant them, support them and watch them grow.
 As long as you keep picking the peppers, the plants will continue to produce fruit for several weeks.